HOW TO CARE FOR YOUR FRESH-CUT FLOWERS

 What Not To Do

-- Don’t use a substitute for flower food such as aspirin, soda pop & a penny.
+- Don’t use a substitute for flower food such as aspirin, soda, or a penny.

 - Never place your flowers with or near fresh fruit or cigarette smoke as both produce ethylene gas which will shorten flower life.